kimthien175/skri_client/README.md

 samples, guidance on mobile development, and a full API reference.

 DEBUG:
-For Debug with profiles on VSCode, please configure devices id to compatible with your platforms to run the project
+For Debuging with profiles on VSCode, please configure device ids to compatible with your platforms to run the project

 DEVELOPMENT:
 Find comments including as below:
  TODO: important to finish major features
  NOTE: adding more features

+TRANSLATIONS:
+ en_US: which is Locale('en','US') in code, is the default locale in this project